sneakaway-studio/stop-slide-scrolling/README.md

 ## Changelog

 Version 0.1.5
 - Update to Manifest 3, background to service worker
+- Manifest 2 version preserved in branch, `main` is now m3

 Version 0.1.4
 - Adds more sites to manifest (drive and calendar)